Algerian Cup

-The Algerian Cup (كأس الجزائر) also known as the Republic Cup (كأس الجمهورية), is a football competition in Algeria, pitting regional teams against each other.
+The Algerian Cup (كأس الجزائر), also known as the Republic Cup (كأس الجمهورية), is an annual knockout football competition in Algerian football, organized by the Algerian Football Federation.

-It was established in October 1962, three months after independence, and has been played yearly since then apart from 1990 and 1993.
+The competition was founded in 1962 and is open to all eligible clubs of the Algerian football league system,.
+The winners automatically qualify for both the CAF Confederation Cup and the Algerian Super Cup the following year.
+If they have already qualified for CAF Confederation Cup through their league position, the Confederation Cup spot is given to the highest-placed team in the league who has not yet qualified.

-The most successful club in this competition are CR Belouizdad with nine trophies.
-The record for consecutive wins in the competition is only two, several teams have achieved such USM Alger, CR Belouizdad, MC Oran, JS Kabylie and MC Algiers.
-However, ES Sétif are the only to achieve this twice.
-ASO Chlef are the current title holders.
+USM Alger is the most successful club in the competition, having won 10 titles.
+The club has contested the most finals, with 19 appearances.
+It is also the most recent winner, having defeated rivals CR Belouizdad in the 2026 final held at the Nelson Mandela Stadium.

 History

 Before the country's independence, there were several football competitions running on the same system as the Algeria Cup.
 When the France decided to develop the sport in the colonies, settlers created a number of agencies for the promotion of the sport.

 Colonial Period

 It already existed at that time, in the late fifties, a similar competition called "Algeria Cup football", which was played solely between Algerian clubs but settlers.
 To get there, one must understand that this was the result of a long process of both sports, political and historical.

 When football appeared in North Africa, it was not structured enough for organizing major football competitions.
 At the beginning, small football challenges appear 1904 and 1905 and criterium in 1911 and 1912.
 These small competitions désignèrent unofficial champions because regulatory bodies came much later in France (USFSA in 1913 and FFFA in 1919) where chaos reigned for several football federations coexisted.

 North Africa was then divided into five regions each had a football league.
-So we had the Morocco Football League Association (LMFA) for Morocco; the League of Oran Football Association (LOFA) for Department of Oran; the League Algiers Football Association (LAFA) for Department of Algiers; the League of Constantine Football Association (LCFA) for Department of Constantine; and Tunisian Football League Association (LTFA) for Tunisia.
+So we had the League of Oran Football Association (LOFA) for Department of Oran; the League Algiers Football Association (LAFA) for Department of Algiers; the League of Constantine Football Association (LCFA) for Department of Constantine; the Morocco Football League Association (LMFA) for Morocco; and Tunisian Football League Association (LTFA) for Tunisia.